 The 12 accused witches of Pendle Hill in Lancashire, England were suspected of having used witchcraft to murder 10 people.
-One died in prison.
-Of the 11 who went to trial (2 men and 9 women), 10 were found guilty and hanged.
+One of the accused died in prison, and of the 11 who went to trial (2 men and 9 women), 10 were found guilty and hanged.
 Only 1 of the accused was acquitted.
-From the early 1400s through the early 1700s, close to 500 people were convicted of witchcraft in England, and most of them were hanged (as were the witches in Salem, Massachusetts).
+From the early 1400’s through the early 1700’s, close to 500 people were convicted of witchcraft in England, and most of them were hanged (as were the witches in Salem, Massachusetts).

 The trouble with witches in Lancashire stemmed largely from James I, King of England at the time.
 James I was fascinated by witches and witchcraft and wrote a book called Daemonologie (1597).
 In 1612 he feared that witches throughout his realm were conspiring against him, so he ordered the justices of the peace in Lancashire to compile a list of people who did not attend church or who did not support the Church of England, as that area was known to have lingering Catholic sentiments.
 Those who did not go along with the national religion were suspected of witchcraft and eventually charged with murder, even if their supposed victims had long since died.

 The trials of the “Pendle Witches” are unusually well documented because a clerk by the name of Thomas Potts had been directed to write a current account of the proceedings.
 This account was published in 1613 as The Wonderfull Discoverie of Witches in the County of Lancaster.